 How to Nail Your M&A External Marcomm Strategy (Part 2)

 Mergers and acquisitions in the banking industry have picked up steam after a brief pause at the start of the pandemic, due to persistently low interest rates and institutions’ strong desire to gain economies of scale in an increasingly digital landscape.
-Mergers of equals can provide the joined organizations with economies of scale and a protective bulwark against rising competition, while the benefits of acquiring smaller institutions include a streamlined path for growing market share and entering new, desirable markets.
+Growth-oriented banks can point to the numerous benefits of acquiring smaller institutions, a strategy that can offer a streamlined path for growing market share, leapfrogging the competition and entering new, desirable markets.

 Yet mergers remain a very challenging proposition and are hard to do right.
 Numerous pitfalls await the acquiring institution, from declining customer satisfaction scores, the integration of incompatible legacy technology and branding misalignment.